GET AN ESTIMATE

 Removal of the regulation would allow insurance companies to do the following:

-1. Insurers could include shops that don’t have the necessary equipment required by the state Bureau of Automotive Repair (BAR), and aren’t in possession of any licenses.
+1. Insurers could include shops that don’t have the necessary equipment required by the state Bureau of Automotive Repair (BAR) and don’t have any licenses.

 2. Insurers could use rates set by shops in their Direct Repair Programs, which they force to work at rates lower than the market in exchange for sending them jobs.

-3. In their surveys carriers wouldn’t have to take into account independent repair facilities, shops that follow the manufacturer’s guidelines.
+3. In their surveys, carriers wouldn’t have to take into account independent repair facilities that follow the manufacturer’s guidelines.

 4. Carriers could include shops from miles away from the city and would not accurately reflect the local market.
 That would force policyholders to travel outrageous distances (over 25 miles) to get estimates and repairs carried out at carrier DRPs.

-5. Labor rates can be used from third-party software that helped an insurer dictate costs of labor to a shop.
+5. Labor rates could be used from third-party software that would help an insurer dictate the costs of labor to a shop.
 Such dubious labor rate surveys could not be challenged.

 The regulations against steering.